ajithsk25/yii-place-app/README.md

 INSTRUCTIONS
 ------------
 1. Register as user
-2. To see activation email / forgot password / confirmation message goto Yii Profiler in right bottom corner > click 'Mail' tab
+2. To see activation email / forgot password / confirmation message goto Yii Profiler (development mode) in right bottom corner > click 'Mail' tab
 3. Login as the registered user
 4. Goto the 'Places' link in nav bar
 5. You can see place and country.
 Sort / search each of them and the list will be ordered by country name
 6. Can perform create / update / delete actions for Tour / Place / Country

 **NOTES:**
+- The application runs in development mode.
+- To disable unconfirmed user login change `enableUnconfirmedLogin` to `false` in `config/web.php`
 - Yii won't create the database for you, this has to be done manually before you can access it.
 - Check and edit the other files in the `config/` directory to customize your application as required.